afarhan/ubitx/README.md

 #IMPORTANT INFORMATION
 ----------------------------------------------------------------------------
+- 0.29 Version Test only download.
+  replace keyer logic to Ron's code
+  Currently, it does not work with straight keys for testing purposes.
+  If you are using a straight key, please download it up in a few days.

 -Working on version 0.29 now.
 Download the source from the release section rather than the master branch version.
  Master version is working now.